 Recognising the increasing popularity of electric vehicles – and keen to further boost our ‘green’ credentials – we have two EV charging points at our UK HQ.
 Free to use by customers and colleagues alike it helps keep everyone on the road, with ease, given we know how busy everyone is.

 We’ve supported our colleagues on virtually every continent of the globe to help them tread new boundaries when it comes to maximising clients’ materials reuse, recycling and energy recovery rates.
-Whether we’re talking complex confidential materials, sophisticated metal clean operations or even the transformation of medical waste into an alternative fuel, we are striving to divert as much from landfill, as we possibly can.
+Whether we’re talking complex confidential materials, plastics, sophisticated metal clean operations or even the transformation of medical waste into an alternative fuel, we are striving to divert as much from landfill, as we possibly can.